birderboone/CV/Matt_Boone_CV.md

 ## Work Experience
 **Woodpecker Crew Leader** *April 30 – Aug 03, 2018*
 **U.S.D.A Forest Service**, OR
->•	Manage logistics and field crew of three technicians.
+>•	Manage logistics and safety of three technicians.
 •	Perform transect surveys for Woodpeckers across Southern Oregon for presence and nesting in thined portions of Winema-Fremont NF.
 • Monitor nesting success and outcomes to calculate fecundity of Woodpecker population.